lehins/massiv/massiv-scheduler/README.md

 aaaaaaaaabcdd*** Exception: divide by zero
 ```

-A special case is when a thread is killed by an async exception.
-Whenever that happens than the
-exception will be re-thrown in a scheduling thread, but it will be wrapped in a custom
-`WorkerAsyncException` exception.
-If for some reason you need to recover the original async
-exception you can use `fromWorkerAsyncException`.
-See function documentation for an example.

 ### Nested jobs

 Scheduling actions can themselves schedule actions indefinitely.
 That of course means that order of